Xakkusu/p4-build-your-dream/README.md

 ![Banner logged in Content](documentation/features/banner-login.png)

 - The banner is made up of a hero image which is brightened so the dark text is easier to read.
-- The hero image is of a pc build to perfectly fit to what this website is about.
+- The hero image is of a pc build to perfectly fit what this website is about.
 - When the user is logged out, there are two buttons to either sign-in or create an account.
 Both buttons have a hover effect.
 - When the user is logged in these buttons disappear.